bogdan-laza/scene-aware-assistant/api_contract.md

 {
   "type": "obstacle_detection",
-  "result": "There is a potted plant directly in front of you and a chair to the left."
+  "result": "There is a potted plant directly in front of you and a chair to the left.", "confidence": 0.65
 }